Here are the TL:DRs of important things that happened this week.

 It’s good to know that the LTFRB has its priorities set straight, right?

-In Mexico, at least, where a law has been passed banning certain names to protect children from being bullied.
+a law has been passed banning certain names to protect children from being bullied.

 What other news-worthy events happened this week?
 Share them in the Comments Section.